RetroDECK/RetroDECK/README.md

 Means that all the configurations are ready and tweaked to get the best graphics and perfomances on the Deck itself without having the hassle to choose, install and congifure tons of emulators: just put your games in the roms folder, provide your own bioses and you can start your games.

 **Do I have to partition my disk to install it?**\
-No, no partitioning or format is required: RetroDECK, diffrentely from 351ELEC, Batocera & co. comes as a flatpak: just install it as any other application and launch it from your desktop or Steam library.
+No, no partitioning or format is required: RetroDECK, diffrentely from AmberELEC, Batocera & co. comes as a flatpak: just install it as any other application and launch it from your desktop or Steam library.

 **Is it available on Windows?**\
 No, I don't support Windows, but the project is fully opensource so you can port it if you wish.